PipedreamHQ/pipedream/docs/docs/components/api/README.md

 | `page`        | `integer` | optional  | Returns a `0` indexed page number.
 For use with APIs that accept a numeric page number for pagination.                                                                                                                                                                                                                                                                                                                                                         |
 | `prevContext` | `string`  | optional  | Return a string representing the context for the previous `options` invocation.
 For use with APIs that accept a token representing the last record for pagination.                                                                                                                                                                                                                                                                                             |

-Following is an example source demonstrating the usage of async options.
+Following is an example source demonstrating the usage of async options:

 ```javascript
 module.exports = {